History of artificial intelligence: Problems

+Decrease in funding
-The agencies which funded AI research (such as the British government, DARPA and NRC) became frustrated with the lack of progress and eventually cut off almost all funding for undirected research into AI.
-The pattern began as early as 1966 when the ALPAC report appeared criticizing machine translation efforts.
-After spending 20 million dollars, the NRC ended all support.

-In 1973, the Lighthill report on the state of AI research in England criticized the utter failure of AI to achieve its "grandiose objectives" and led to the dismantling of AI research in that country.
+The agencies that funded AI research, such as the British government, DARPA and the National Research Council (NRC) became frustrated with the lack of progress and eventually cut off almost all funding for undirected AI research.
+The pattern began in 1966 when the Automatic Language Processing Advisory Committee (ALPAC) report criticized machine translation efforts.
+After spending $20 million, the NRC ended all support.
+In 1973, the Lighthill report on the state of AI research in the UK criticized the failure of AI to achieve its "grandiose objectives" and led to the dismantling of AI research in that country.
 (The report specifically mentioned the combinatorial explosion problem as a reason for AI's failings.)

-DARPA was deeply disappointed with researchers working on the Speech Understanding Research program at CMU and canceled an annual grant of three million dollars.
+DARPA was deeply disappointed with researchers working on the Speech Understanding Research program at CMU and canceled an annual grant of $3 million.

-By 1974, funding for AI projects was hard to find.

 Hans Moravec blamed the crisis on the unrealistic predictions of his colleagues.
 "Many researchers were caught up in a web of increasing exaggeration."
 However, there was another issue: since the passage of the Mansfield Amendment in 1969, DARPA had been under increasing pressure to fund "mission-oriented direct research, rather than basic undirected research".
-Funding for the creative, freewheeling exploration that had gone on in the 60s would not come from DARPA.
-Instead, the money was directed at specific projects with clear objectives, such as autonomous tanks and battle management systems.
+Funding for the creative, freewheeling exploration that had gone on in the 60s would not come from DARPA, which instead directed money at specific projects with clear objectives, such as autonomous tanks and battle management systems.

-Critiques from across campus
+The major laboratories (MIT, Stanford, CMU and Edinburgh) had been receiving generous support from their governments, and when it was withdrawn, these were the only places that were seriously impacted by the budget cuts.
+The thousands of researchers outside these institutions and the many thousands that were joining the field were unaffected.